daolympus/daolympus-docs/docs/contracts/00_overview.md

 In Default protocols, Module contracts are referenced internally as a 5 byte uppercase `KEYCODE` representing their underlying data models.
 For example, an ERC20 token module might have the keycode `TOKEN`, while a Treasury module might have the keycode `TRSRY`.
 This abstraction is intended to help clarify and distinguish where side effects occur when the protocol experiences external interactions, which should simplify both reading, writing and auditing its business logic.

-In Olympus V3, we have the following Modules:
+In DAOlympus, we have the following Modules:

-- `MINTR` — The Minter Module, a wrapper for the `OHM` ERC20 contract.
+- `MINTR` — The Minter Module, a wrapper for the `DAOHM` ERC20 contract.
 Used for minting and burning OHM.
-A wrapper is used to allow the legacy ERC20 to fit in the Default architecture.
 - `TRSRY` — The Treasury Module, used for depositing and withdrawing assets within the protocol.
 Also manages token debt allocated to policies.
 - `PRICE` — Used to store historical price oracle data.
 Used for the functionality of the Range-Bound Stability (RBS) system.
 - `RANGE` — Stores range information for the RBS system.